electriccitizen/sparky_ai/README.md

 `composer require electriccitizen/sparky_ai_media_image`

+Install and configure Sparky AI:

+`ddev recipe ./recipes/sparky_ai`

+This recipe will ask for your OpenAI and/or Anthropic keys (you can configure later if necessary but will also need to set your default providers.)

 ## Requirements

 Ensure that your site is set up to accept Recipe installs.
 This requires changes to `composer.json` if they are not already in place.